endurantgames/cosmiclegends/src/crisis/countdown.md

 being formed.
 During the Hero Phase of the Crisis, the heroes can spend from the Teamwork Pool to call in the remaining heroes.

+For example, []{.lorem}

+# Starting a Crisis {#toc-crisis-start}

 Once the Teamwork Pool is formed, it’s time to start.

-# Starting a Crisis {#toc-crisis-start}

 Instead of having an initiative order like many games of this type, there are two phases that alternate back and forth: